gelcreative/gel-site-gatsby-netlify-cms/src/pages/services/index.md

       alt: Digital Marketing
       image: /img/services/Digital Marketing.png
     content: >
       It’s hard to keep up with marketing today.
-The decision to outsource is a big, but important step in scaling your business.
-You’ll find peace of mind in knowing you have the right agency partner supporting your team.
+If you need help defining a strategy, you’ve come to the right place.
+You’ll find peace of mind knowing you have the right agency partner supporting your team.
     tags:
       - Marketing Strategy
       - Integrated Campaigns